Center for Ozarks Poverty Research (COPR)

 iStock.com/Brandy Taylor

-The Center for Ozarks Poverty Research (COPR) was formed by a group of scholars, teachers, and regional activists who believe that shared community is essential to those writing, researching, and teaching about the Ozarks region.
+The Center for Ozarks Poverty Research (COPR) was formed in 2022 by a group of scholars, teachers, and regional activists who believe that shared community is essential to those writing, researching, and teaching about the Ozarks region.

-2024 Community Conference on Poverty
+Collaborative Community Conference

-Ozarks Poverty Research Working Group Members
+Center for Ozarks Poverty Research Members

 Contact us at COPR@missouristate.edu.